How to Create Reports with Power BI Service

 • Tracking all activities in one place.

-Since Power BI Desktop requires practice and knowledge of data modeling, it’s essential to use the Query Editor and Model tool correctly before creating any visualizations.
+Working with Power BI Desktop takes some practice.
+A good understanding of the Query Editor and Model tools is important before creating any visualizations.

-If you are using a clean dataset and need to create reports and dashboards to share reports with your team, Power BI Service is the right tool.
-Below is a brief comparison between Power BI Desktop and Service.
+If you are using a clean dataset and need to create reports and dashboards to share with your team, Power BI Service is the right tool.

 A paid license to share reports.